Let’s know what Epithelial Tissue is

 The human body consists of four types of tissue:

-The epithelial tissue covers the body, the lines of all the cavities, and makes up the glands.
+The epithelial tissue covers the body, the cavities’ lines, and makes up the glands.

-Most epithelial tissues are essentially large sheets of cells that cover all surfaces of the body exposed to the outside world and that line the outside of the organs.
+Most epithelial tissues are essentially large sheets of cells that cover all body surfaces exposed to the outside world and line the outside of the organs.

 The epithelium also forms a large part of the body’s glandular tissue.
-The skin is not the only area of the body exposed to the outside.
+The skin is not the only body area exposed to the outside.

-Other areas include the respiratory tract, the digestive tract, as well as the urinary and reproductive systems, all of which are lined by an epithelium.
+Other areas include the respiratory tract, the digestive tract, and the urinary and reproductive systems, all linked by an epithelium.

-Hollow organs and body cavities that do not connect to the outside of the body, which includes blood vessels and serous membranes, are lined with endothelium (plural = endothelial), which is a type of epithelium.
+Hollow organs and body cavities that do not connect to the outside of the body, including blood vessels and serous membranes, are lined with endothelium (plural = endothelial), a type of epithelium.

-The epithelial cells are derived from the three main embryonic layers.
-The epithelium that lines the skin, parts of the mouth and nose, and the anus develop from the ectoderm.
+The epithelial cells are derived from the three primary embryonic layers.
+The epithelium lines the skin, parts of the mouth and nose, and the anus develop from the ectoderm.

 The cells that line the airways and most of the digestive system originate in the endoderm.

-The epithelium that lines the vessels in the lymphatic and cardiovascular system is derived from the mesoderm and is called the endothelium.
+The epithelium that lines the lymphatic and cardiovascular system vessels is derived from the mesoderm called the endothelium.

-For example, no blood vessel goes through the basement membrane to enter the tissue, and the nutrients must come by diffusion or absorption from the underlying tissues or surface.
+For example, no blood vessel enters the tissue through the basement membrane, and the nutrients must come by diffusion or absorption from the underlying tissues or surface.